 Metformin is used alone or with other medications, including insulin, to treat type 2 diabetes.
 Metformin helps to control the amount of glucose (sugar) in your blood.
 It decreases the amount of glucose you absorb from your food and the amount of glucose made by your liver.
 Metformin also increases your body's response to insulin, a natural substance that controls the amount of glucose in the blood.
 Metformin is not used to treat type 1 diabetes (condition in which the body does not produce insulin and therefore cannot control the amount of sugar in the blood).

-The Livewello Gene app is intended for use primarily by physicians and other professionals concerned with genetic disorders, by genetics researchers, and by advanced students in science and medicine.
+The Livewello Gene application provides general, interesting and entertaining information regarding genetic disorders.
+It is not intended for use as a diagnostic or therapeuatic tool.
 While the Livewello Gene app is open to the public, users seeking information about a personal medical or genetic condition are urged to consult with a qualified physician for diagnosis and for answers to personal questions.

 (1) No advice.
 This website contains general information about medical conditions and treatments.
 The information is not advice, and should not be treated as such.

 (2) No warranties.
 The information on this website is provided without any representations or warranties, express or implied.
 We make no representations or warranties in relation to the information on this website.
 Without prejudice to the generality of the foregoing paragraph, we do not warrant that: (a) the information on this website will be constantly available, or available at all; or (b) the information on this website is complete, true, or up-to date.